juhalehtonen/graphql-playground/README.md

 ## Other notes

-The [GraphiQL](https://github.com/graphql/graphiql) tool for exploring GraphQL APIs is super valuable for development and testing.
+- The [GraphiQL](https://github.com/graphql/graphiql) tool for exploring GraphQL APIs is super valuable for development and testing.
 It ships with the Elixir Absinthe library so I got to use it with zero setup.
+- GraphQL seems quite awesome
+- REST still has more built-in tooling in frameworks etc, so using it might be worthwhile if you know your API usage patterns will be OK with it

 ## License